sho373/JapaneseTextDetectionRecognitionDatasetsGenerator/README.md

 ## Usage

-If you wannt download background images by using bing-image-downloader, run
+If you want todownload background images by using bing-image-downloader, run

 ```python
 icrawler.py
 ```

-You can add search query in array 'query = ["sky", "ocean"]'
+You can add search query in an array 'query = ["sky", "ocean"]'

-It downloads images from bing and saves them in images dir.
+It downloads images from bing and saves them in "images" dir.
 Then run

 ```python
 put_text.py
 ```

-Output will be in resuls/images dir, scene images with katakana text and text file representing bounding box and Japanese katakana text.
+The output will be in "results/images" dir, scene images with katakana text and text file representing bounding box and Japanese katakana text.
-In config file, you can change settings, for example, angle of text and font scale.
+In the config file, you can change settings, for example, angle of text and font scale.

 ```python
 gen_char_image.py